stbnhan/CarND-Vehicle-Detection/README.md

 I collected the positive detections in each frame of the video in a list.
 From this list, I created a heatmap and then applied thresholded to that map to identify and confirm vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 Each blob corresponded to a vehicle, and overlapping assured the quality of the detection.
 Finally, I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Finally, I took the result of `scipy.ndimage.measurements.label()` of previous frame's heatmap to add confidence in the current heatmap.
+This is done by using a threshold of previous heatmap's mean value and adding to add confidence in the current frame while increasing `apply_threshold()` function.
+This adds another filtering process relative to previous frame.

 ### Here are sample frames and their corresponding heatmaps: